 Electricity generation is the process of creating electricity from other forms of energy.
 For the purposes of this strategy, the term "generation" is defined as generation for storage and transmission of electricity.

 Geology

-Science of the earth, including the composition, structure and origin of its rocks is a computer system that collects, stores, views and analyses geographical information and commonly creates maps as an output
+Science of the earth, including the composition, structure and origin of its rocks.

 Geographical Information System (GIS)